Azure/azure-kusto-node/packages/quick_start/source/README.md

 ### Prerequisites

-1. Set up C# version 7.3 and .Net version 4.72 on your machine.
-For instructions, consult a .NET Framework setup tutorial, like [this](https://docs.microsoft.com/en-us/dotnet/framework/install/guide-for-developers) or for .Net Core, [this](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60).
+1. Set up NodeJS version 14.9 and npm on your machine.
+For instructions, consult a setup tutorial, like [this](https://docs.microsoft. com/en-us/windows/dev-environment/javascript/nodejs-on-windows)
-2. Set up [NuGet](https://docs.microsoft.com/en-us/nuget/what-is-nuget) (if not already installed with your environment), which is the most popular C# dependency management tool.

 ### Retrieving the app from GitHub